nehaljwani/team.exiv2.org/book/IMaEA.md

 Exiv2 has several different elements in the test suite.
 They are:

-1 Bash Tests
+1. Bash Tests
-2 Python Tests
+2. Python Tests
-3 Unit Test
+3. Unit Test
-4 Version Test
+4. Version Test

+In writing this book, I want to avoid duplicating information between Exiv2 documentation and this book.
+This book is intended to provide an engineering explanation of how the code works and why various design decisions were chosen.
+However, you will find that this book doesn't explain how to use Exiv2.
+How to use execute the test suite is documented in README.md.

 [TOC](#TOC)